 Let’s say you are selling candles.

 Go into Pinterest and type Candles.
-You will now see a number of boxes with the most searched for on the far left.
-Right now it’s DIY.
-But you target Wedding candles as they seem to spend more on average.
+You will now see several boxes with the most searched for as you scroll down.

-So now you can keep drilling down using those tabs which are closest to your product description, and you now should have your target keywords all done for you.
+So now you can keep drilling down using those tabs closest to your product description, and you should have your target keywords all done for you.

 Romantic, Wedding Centerpiece Candles.